 ‘Learn how to develop and enhance 21st century skills in your classroom using Microsoft’s Office 365 in conjunction with the Microsoft’s Education Centre.
 21st century skills” are the skills that today’s students will need to be successful in this ever changing world and include communication, collaboration, critical thinking and creativity, social and emotional intelligence, technological literacy and problem solving.’

-- Introduction to Office 365 Education and the Microsoft Education Centre portal
+- Introduction to Office 365 Education, OneDrive Storage, Digital Stories with Sway, Self Grading Assessments with Forms and the Microsoft Education Centre portal.

-- Office 365 Tools to help support numeracy and literacy – Word, Excel, Sway, PowerPoint & Teams
+- Office 365 Tools to help support Collaboration with Teams, PowerPoint Recorder and Stream.

 - Use OneNote to create lessons, collaborate and support students with literacy.

 - Digital Learning and School Self Evaluation (SSE) – The Bigger Picture